VR4Rehab Seeks Professionals to Participate in a Virtual Hackathon (May 17-21, 2021)

-The goal of VR4REHAB researchers and clinical staff have been from the beginning to work together to provide patients with stimulating VR interventions, which can help optimize rehabilitation protocols and facilitate reintegration into daily life.
+The goal of VR4REHAB researchers and clinical staff is to work together to provide patients with stimulating VR interventions that can help optimize rehabilitation protocols and facilitate reintegration into daily life.

-What have been your main activities over these 3 years?
+What have been your main activities since you started ?

 The best ideas generated during the hackathons then went through a development phase: the game jams.
 This type of event aimed to develop concepts based on VR and AR technology built on the ideas that emerged in the five hackathons held previously.
 Each game jam focused on one of five themes, pain management, engagement, and immersion to promote treatment adherence, behavioural and cognitive training in children with brain injury, lower limbs and mobility, and training of upper limbs.
 The participants were very numerous, but in the end, the jury had to choose only one team per theme.

-In the last year, thanks to the combined work of SMEs, rehabilitation clinics, and universities, a series of feasibility tests – evaluating the interaction between the application, patients, and therapists – will be carried out in the workshops.
+In 2020, thanks to the combined work of SMEs, rehabilitation clinics, and universities, a series of feasibility tests – evaluating the interaction between the application, patients, and therapists – will be carried out in the workshops.

 The result of this process will lead to new patient treatment protocols, which will be tested with patients and clinical staff.